hetmanskyi-cloud/AWS/terraform/modules/elasticache/README.md

   - Dedicated security group for Redis.
   - Restricted inbound access from specified ASG Security Group.
   - No explicit egress rules (follows AWS best practices).

+- **Production Safety**:
+  - Deletion protection is disabled by default but recommended for the `prod` environment.
+  - Ensures zero-downtime updates for parameter groups via `create_before_destroy`.

 ---